kfitz/reading-notebook/en/pages/anderson.md

-Anderson, Chris.
-The Long Tail: Why the Future of Business is Selling Less of More.
+# Anderson, Chris. *The Long Tail: Why the Future of Business is Selling Less of More*.
 New York: Hyperion, 2006.

 "Think of these falling distribution costs as a dropping waterline or a receding tide.
 As they fall, they reveal a new land that has been there all along, just underwater.
 These niches are a great uncharted expanse of products that were previously uneconomic to offer."
 (Anderson 6)